Sarang-BS-6/Chrome-Extension/README.md

 > FEATURES

-- Movie Search**: Search for movies directly from the extension.
+- Movie Search: Search for movies directly from the extension.
-- Movie Details**: View detailed movie information, including title, release date, overview, and poster.
+- Movie Details: View detailed movie information, including title, release date, overview, and poster.
-- Search History**: Maintain and view a searchable history of movie queries.
+- Search History: Maintain and view a searchable history of movie queries.

 > INSTALLATION